jozimqureshi/web-sockets/README.md

 This project is a **visual and functional demo** of the WebSocket communication cycle between a client and server, explained through a **shopping mall analogy**.
 It's designed for easy understanding of WebSocket fundamentals using Express (Node.js) on the backend and plain JavaScript with Bootstrap on the frontend.

-This is also to practise Git and GitHub.

 ---

 ## 🚀 Features